alistairmatthews/alistairmatthews.github.io/index.markdown

 We practise Traditional Aikido in Marazion, near Penzance, Cornwall.
 The club is a member of <a href="http://aikidoalive.co.uk/" target="ext">Aikido Alive</a> and the instructor is qualified with the <a href="https://www.bab.org.uk/cms/" target="ext">British Aikido Board</a>.
 He holds third dan certificates in <a href="http://www.wanomichi.net/" target="ext">Wanomichi</a>, given by Sensei Daniel Toutain, a direct student of Morihiro Saito Sensei.

-Aikido is a Japanese martial art that teaches how to harmonise yourself with an attacker’s movement and intention.
+Aikido is a Japanese martial art that teaches how to harmonise yourself with an attacker's movement and intention.
 This art promotes awareness, agility, balance, confidence, and a peaceful mind.
 It improves physical and mental health.
 There is no competition in Aikido - instead, we help each other to improve.
 There is no need for physical strength in this art - instead we work to increase our skill.
 Aikido practitioners relax, both in the dojo and in everyday life.

-“Aikido has nothing to do with brute strength, weapons, or war.
+"Aikido has nothing to do with brute strength, weapons, or war.
-It is the Art of Peace.”
+It is the Art of Peace."

 Morihei Ueshiba,
 Founder of Aikido.